apache/cloudstack-documentation/source/adminguide/storage.rst

 KVM volume Snapshot specifics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In recent CloudStack versions, by default, a volume snapshots for a running VM is disabled
+In recent CloudStack versions, by default, creating a volume snapshot for a running VM is disabled
-due to a possible volume corruption that can occur while volume snapshot is
-deleted.
-To enable making a volume snapshots while the VM
+due to a possible volume corruption in certain cases.
+To enable creating a volume snapshots while the VM
 is running, the global setting 'kvm.snapshot.enabled' must be set to 'True'.
 The way the volume snapshot is now created has been changed.
 Under the hood, first, a full VM snapshot is taken - this means that during the taking of